google/WebFundamentals/src/content/en/updates/2018/09/inside-browser-part1.md

 </figure>

 There are even more processes like the Extension process and utility processes.
-If you want to see how many processes are running in your Chrome, click the options menu icon︙at the top right corner, select More Tools, then select Task Manager.
+If you want to see how many processes are running in your Chrome, click the options menu icon
+<span class="material-icons">more_vert</span> at the top right corner, select More Tools, then select
+Task Manager.
 This opens up a window with a list of processes that are currently running and how much CPU/Memory they are using.

-## The benefit of Multi-Process Architecture in Chrome
+## The benefit of multi-process architecture in Chrome

 Earlier, I mentioned Chrome uses multiple renderer process.
 In the most simple case, you can imagine each tab has its own renderer process.
 Let’s say you have 3 tabs open and each tab is run